-A link to Google Maps of Street Art locations (Whale Mural, Art Park, Student Center and Medika).
+Use this link to Google Maps of Street Art locations (Whale Mural, Art Park, Student Center and Medika).

-#18 Climb to the top of Kula Lotrscak
+#18 Climb to the Top of Kula Lotrscak

-#19 Attend mass at St. Mark’s Church Zagreb
+#19 Attend Mass at St. Mark’s Church Zagreb

 A link to Google Maps of our favorite places to eat in Zagreb.